Samudevv/SamuraiOS/README.md

 # SamuraiOS

-An Artix Linux install script for Samurais 👹 and Ninjas 🥷
+An Arch Linux install script for Samurais 👹 and Ninjas 🥷

 This install script is intented to just be used by myself specifically for my PC setup.
 But if you want you can install it if you can bring it to work on your system.